chinmaydixit20/C-sudoku/README.md

 # C-sudoku
 Implemented as a part of DSA mini-project.
-Basic 9 x 9 sudoku implemented in C. Using recursive backtracking algorithm for solving sudoku puzzle.
-Uses gtk for GUI.
+Basic 9 x 9 sudoku implemented in C. Uses recursive backtracking algorithm for solving sudoku puzzle and gtk for GUI.